 The Professional Scrum DeveloperTM (PSD) course is a 3-day course that teaches all members of the Development Team how to create high quality software using the Scrum framework.
 Working in a series of Sprints, teams of students collaborate, apply modern engineering practices, and use the Scrum framework to cope with changes.

-The Scaled Professional Scrum™ (SPS) with Nexus Workshop is a 2-day course that teaches anyone involved with formulating, managing, and participating in scaled Scrum product development.
-In the workshop, students will use a hands-on case study to learn about Nexus and over 50 practices to reduce dependencies at scale.
+Scaled Professional ScrumTM (SPS) with Nexus is a 2-day course designed for anyone involved in building products across multiple teams to learn how they can scale product delivery with Scrum.
+In this workshop, students use a hands-on case study to learn about the Nexus framework and over 50 practices to reduce dependencies at scale.